MenacingExiler/CanIRunSlimeVR/README.md

 - Do you need with feet tracking? -> 5+3
 - Do you need with elbow tracking? -> 7+3
 - Do you need full mocap tracking? -> 12 to 20

+### Contributions

+If you wish to modify you can use .drawio file opened in https://app.diagrams.net/ and open merge request.